vlsi-nanocomputing/dynamic-sound/README.md

 ## 🤝 How to contribute

 Contributions are welcome!
-Please open an issue or submit a merge request following GitLab’s standard workflow.
+Please open an issue or submit a merge request following Git’s standard workflow.

 ## Clone project